tobami/codespeed/README.md

 modify `sample_project/settings.py` and set `DEBUG = False`.

 # Codespeed configuration

+## Using the provided test data

+If you want to test drive Codespeed, you can use the testdata.json fixtures to have a working data set to browse.

+* From the `sample_project/` directory, type:

+        ./manage.py loaddata ../codespeed/fixtures/testdata.json

+## Starting from scratch

 Before you can start saving (and displaying) data, you need to first create an environment and define a default project.